ReSyn: A Generalized Recursive Regular Expression Synthesis Framework: Proposed Method

 First, we address the issue of data quality.
 Real-world regex data exhibits significant syntactic diversity even when expressing identical languages, as different authors may write the same pattern in structurally different ways~\cite{DavisMCSL19}.
 Such unnecessary syntactic variation introduces noise that hinders model learning and reduces data efficiency.
 To address this challenge, we introduce a regex canonicalization pipeline that transforms diverse expressions into a standardized form.
 Full details of the pipeline are provided in Appendix~\ref{sec:canonicalization}.

 While our framework is compatible with any regex synthesizer, we propose \setregex, a parameter-efficient model designed to serve as a robust base synthesizer by capturing the permutation invariance of examples.
 As illustrated in Figure~\ref{fig:set2regex}, the model utilizes a \hse that processes examples in two stages.
 First, a character-level Transformer and Pooling by Multihead Attention (PMA)~\cite{lee2019set} compress each string into a fixed-size embedding $h_i$.
-These embeddings are processed by a string-level Transformer—crucially without positional encodings—to yield contextualized embeddings $\{h'_i\}$, which are subsequently aggregated into a global context vector $c$.
+These embeddings are processed by a string-level Transformer, which replaces traditional positional encodings with type embeddings indicating whether the string is a positive or negative example.
+The resulting contextualized embeddings $\{h'_i\}$ are subsequently aggregated into a global context vector $c$.
 The decoder generates the regex using a two-stage attention mechanism, attending first to the global context $c$ and then to the contextualized string embeddings $\{h'_i\}$.

-Building on the canonicalized data and the base synthesizer, we introduce the core of our framework: the recursive decomposition algorithm.
-Unlike prior works that rely on fixed heuristics, \resyn employs three specialized modules---\router, \partitioner, and \segmenter---to decompose the problem adaptively.
+Building on the canonicalized data and the base synthesizer, we introduce the core of our framework: the recursive decomposition algorithm (see Appendix~\ref{app:algorithm} for the formal procedure and Figure~\ref{fig:flowchart} for the workflow).
+Unlike prior works that rely on fixed heuristics, \resyn adaptively decomposes the problem using three specialized learnable modules: \router, \partitioner, and \segmenter.
 This modular design allows \resyn to function as a wrapper that empowers any base synthesizer (including \setregex) to handle complex, nested patterns.

 We define two complementary decomposition strategies utilized by the framework: \begin{itemize} \item \textbf{Segmentation:} This strategy divides each string in the positive example set $P$ into $k$ segments based on shared logical positions (Concatenation).
 Each string $w \in P$ is split into segments $s_1, \ldots, s_k$, transforming the original set $P$ into an ordered sequence of $k$ sets $(P_1, \ldots, P_k)$.